Inside UPSIDE Foods’ quest to make the most perfect meat grown in a lab

 Uma Valeti.
 “We stand for the upside of human health, taste and animal welfare.”
 Aspirational

 names are everywhere.
-There’s Innocent Meat, New Age Food, Change Foods, and, of course,
+There’s Innocent Meat, New Age Meats, Change Foods, and, of course,

 Eat JUST, which also has a former name, and now has an email address on its website that reads: wecare@ju.st.